AbramsGroup/HTPolyNet/README.md

         3. *@\<TRIPOS\> BOND*
       There should be an empty line at the end of the *@\<TRIPOS\> BOND* part.
       Otherwise **ANTECHAMBER** will complain on this
+    * Name of the mol2 file should not include keywords "MON" nor "CRO"
 6. Prepare the *options.txt* and put it under this folder.
 The *options.txt* template is in the basic folder.